-Further information can be found at Applying outside of Scotland - mygov.scot.
+Further information can be found at mygov.scot website.

-Re-determinations and Appeals
+Re-determinations and appeals

-Applicants have the right to ask Social Security Scotland to reconsider a decision if their application is denied, or if they think the amount they are going to be paid is wrong.
+Young Carer Grant applicants can ask Social Security Scotland to look again at a decision if their application is denied, or if they think the amount they are going to be paid is wrong.
 This is known as a re-determination.
-A request for a re-determination should be made within 31 calendar days of being notified of the initial determination.
+A request for a redetermination should be made within 31 calendar days of being notified of the initial determination.
 This is extended to up to 1 year under extenuating circumstances.

-&lt;sup>7 The Carer's Allowance Supplement and Young Carer Grants (Residence Requirements and Procedural Provisions) (EU Exit) (Scotland) Regulations 2020: https://www.legislation.gov.uk/ssi/2020/475/contents/made
+The Carer's Allowance Supplement and Young Carer Grants (Residence Requirements and Procedural Provisions) (EU Exit) (Scotland) Regulations 2020